-LibQUAL+ @ University of Colorado at Boulder Libraries
+LibQUAL+ at the University of Colorado Boulder Libraries

 - Foster a culture of excellence in providing library service

 - Help libraries better understand user perceptions of library service quality

 - Collect and interpret library user feedback systematically over time

 - Provide libraries with comparable assessment information from peer institutions

 - Enhance library staff members’ analytical skills for interpreting and acting on data

 By participating in LibQUAL+ on four occasions between 2001 and 2006, the Boulder campus has conveyed to us that they want more electronic resources, more study space, and expanded hours.